psychedelic2007/EVOLVE/README.md

 Welcome to the EVOLVE repository!
 This repository contains the relevant data related to teh EVOLVE webserver.
 Below is the architecture of the repository, along with a description of the different directories and their contents.

 # Local Calculation
-This folder contains Python code that performs specific analyses on local machines.
+- This folder contains Python code that performs specific analyses on local machines.
 These analyses are computationally expensive or require resources that are not available on the web server.
-The scripts here are optimized for local execution.
+- The scripts here are optimized for local execution.
+- The python scripts are annotated to provide instructions in case of any doubt.

+# Models
+This folder contains all the models that have been used or developed during the project.
+It is divided into two subfolders:
+  ## Pre - Trained Models